-It allows pupils to examine a range of interesting issues such as criminal law and the legal system, along with looking at the laws that affect the family and everyday life.
+It allows students to examine a range of interesting issues such as criminal law and the legal system, along with looking at the laws that affect the family and everyday life.
 It includes the opportunity to develop the research, communication and critical-thinking skills valued by higher education and by employers.

 The course will offer work-related learning, giving learners an edge and opening the door to higher education or employment in legal or business sectors.
-Learners can progress to higher education and develop transferable skills such as case study research, teamwork, and communication.
+Learners can progress to higher education and develop transferable skills such as case study research, teamwork and communication.

-It will provide pupils with a broad knowledge of issues in society, history and in law.
-It would be of interest to pupils who have an interest in and enthusiasm for the law and may wish to follow law into higher education.
+It will provide students with a broad knowledge of issues in society, history and in law.
+It would be of interest to students who have an interest in and enthusiasm for the law and may wish to follow Law into higher education.

 A high grade in GCSE English Language and English Literature is indicative of success in this subject.
-Above all, an enthusiasm for the subject is key to doing well in BTEC Applied Law.

-Careers could include working within the criminal justice system, the police, journalism, probation work, criminologist, or social work.
+Careers could include working within the criminal justice system, the police, journalism, probation work, criminologist or social work.